Documentation Index Fetch the complete documentation index at: https://docs.auriko.ai/llms.txt

 Retry manually

-For more control, implement custom retry logic:
+For request-level control over backoff or error filtering, implement custom retry logic:

 import os